-S Step 2 Determine the other indoor sports and community facilities required as a result of the development Navigation Use the Indoor Built Facilities Strategy to identify level of need that may be generated from new development(s) for indoor sporting provision not included within the SFC.
-Leisure facilities strategy This should also extend to community centre facilities within the area.
+Step p 2 Determine the other indoor sports and community facilities required as a result of the development Navigation Use the Indoor Built Facilities Strategy to identify level of need that may be generated from new development(s) for indoor sporting provision not included within the SFC.
+This should also extend to community centre facilities within the area.